LEADING OFF: Dodgers' Scherzer faces familiar Mets lineup

 OLD FRIENDS

-Max Scherzer faces a familiar NL East foe when his Dodgers conclude a series against the Mets.
+Max Scherzer faces a familiar NL East foe when his Dodgers go for a three-game sweep of the Mets in prime time.
 It’ll be Scherzer’s third start with LA since being acquired from the Nationals, and he should be plenty comfortable at Citi Field.
-The right-hander is 12-5 with a 2.70 ERA career against the Mets, although he’s yet to face them this season despite spending most of the year in the same division with Washington.
+The right-hander is 12-5 with a 2.70 ERA in his career against the Mets, although he’s yet to face them this season despite spending most of the year in the same division with Washington.

 Carlos Carrasco (0-0, 6.75) is set for his fourth start for New York after missing most of the season with a hamstring injury.